 The Public Service Loan Forgiveness (PSLF) program also provides a repayment benefit once you complete 120 months of qualifying public service.
-The PSLF program allows borrowers who are paid employees of qualifying government or nonprofit organizations and who are making payments under REPAYE, PAYE, or IBR to have their outstanding balances forgiven on their Federal Direct loans after 120 months of qualifying public service employment and qualifying payments.
-Please check with the financial aid office serving the law school or directly with the US Department of Education at studentaid.gov/publicservice for details on the PSLF program. ■
+The PSLF program allows borrowers who are paid employees of qualifying government or nonprofit organizations and who are making qualifying payments using one of the IDR plans to have their outstanding balances forgiven on their Federal Direct loans after 120 months of qualifying public service employment and qualifying payments.
+Please check with the financial aid office serving the law school or directly with the U.S. Department of Education at studentaid.gov/publicservice for details on the PSLF program.

-NOTE All loan terms are based on current federal statutes/regulations, and are subject to change.
+NOTE: All loan terms are based on current federal statutes/regulations, and are subject to change.